-The holiday season has once again snuck up on us and if you're worried about over-indulging, feeling too exhausted or overwhelmed to enjoy the festivities and anxious about constantly overeating, you are definitely not alone!
+The holiday season in the UK has once again snuck up on us!
+If you’re worried about over-indulging, feeling too exhausted or overwhelmed to enjoy the festivities and anxious about constantly overeating, you are definitely not alone!

-Autumn is a busy time: getting ready to wrap up the year at work, making sure all the preparations are ready for Thanksgiving and gifts arrive in time for Christmas, not to mention the multiple Christmas parties in a week!
-That can easily imbalance the immune system, drain the energy and make festivities a chain of never-ending stress, rather than the pleasure that it's supposed to be.
+Autumn is a busy time: getting ready to wrap up the year at work, making sure all the preparations are ready for Thanksgiving (if you’re in Northern America and USA) and gifts arrive in time for Christmas.
+Not to mention the multiple Christmas parties in a week!
+That can easily imbalance the immune system, drain the energy and make festivities a chain of never-ending stress.
+Instead, of course. the pleasure that it’s supposed to be.

 It’s all too easy to put health and self-care on the back burner and embrace Thanksgiving overeating and Christmas binging.
 However, if you want to enter the New Year and January feeling good about your food relationship and routines (and stay there), you might need to take a couple of steps to make sure that festivities run smoothly.